dcycle/starterkit-drupalsite/README.md

 * When you run `./scripts/deploy.sh`, the code will use the starter data to populate the environment (see also the section "Database schema versions and project versions", below).
 * Developers who create, for example, a new content type xyz and a new view at, for example, /listing, will run `./scripts/export-config.sh` to export the content type and view.

-The above exports the configuration into code at `./drupal/config`, but not in the database.
+The above exports the configuration into code at `./drupal/config`, but not in the starter database.
 This does not matter, because any time `./scripts/deploy.sh` is run, configuration in code will be imported into the running database.

 However the next developer to run `./scripts/deploy.sh` on a new environment, or a testbot, will not have any dummy (starter) data associated with this new configuration.
 The following steps can be added to a development workflow to remedy this: